Inti Raymi and Machu Picchu Tour: A 4 day trip in Cusco

 Meals budget: Please allow USD 20 - 50 for meals not included.

-Single room: Please note that if you have booked the "Single Room" option for the Inti Raymi tour, you receive your own single room for all overnights.
+Solo Traveller: Please note that if you have booked the "Solo traveler" option for the Inti Raymi tour, you receive your own single room for all overnights.

 Local flights: There are two local flights are not included in the cost of the tour.